The Importance of Choosing Non-Comedogenic Skincare Products

 I have acne-prone skin.
 Which skincare ingredients should I avoid?

-The list of ingredients that can cause breakouts in acne-prone individuals is a long one.
-Some common offenders include:
+Some common offenders that can cause breakouts in acne-prone individuals include:

 What else should I do to prevent acne?

-Here are some habits that can make acne worse.
-You should avoid the following:
+Here are some habits that can worsen acne, which you should avoid:

-• Trying too many new acne treatments over a short period of time.
+- Trying too many new acne treatments over a short period.

-Dermatologists recommend that you choose non-comedogenic skincare products formulated for acne-prone skin.
+Dermatologists recommend using non-comedogenic skincare products formulated for acne-prone skin.
 Give each product 6-8 weeks to work before switching to another product.

-It’s worth noting that clogged pores are only one of the causes of acne.
-Other factors like hormonal changes, stress, diet, and side effects of certain medications can also cause breakouts.
+It’s worth noting that clogged pores are only one cause of acne.
+Other factors like hormonal changes, stress, diet, and medication side effects can also cause breakouts.

-If you have severe acne breakouts, you should consult a dermatologist.
-It’s also time to see a dermatologist if you feel unhappy or uncomfortable in social situations because of your acne.
+If you have severe acne breakouts or feel unhappy or uncomfortable in social situations because of your acne, it may be time to consult a dermatologist.